xtillion/venmito-template/README.md

     * DATABASE_URL: url of the the given database
     * DATABASE_USER: username of the database user
     * JWT_SECRET: secret used to generate JWT tokens
-2. Navigate to the root folder of the Spring app and then run the gradle command "gradlew bootRun"
+2. Navigate to the root folder(/SpringWebServer) of the Spring app and then run the gradle command "gradlew bootRun"
 3. Enter and navigate to the url localhost:8090/ on your browser
 4. Enter the username and password to login

 #### Running the Python Scripts
 To run the scripts just execute the two following commands
+0. Navigate to the pythonScripts folder
-- create a venv
+1. create a venv
-- source ./myenv/Scripts/activate
+2. source ./myenv/Scripts/activate
-- pip install the following dependencies
+3. pip install the following dependencies
     - pip install mysql-connector-python
     - pip install pyyaml
     - you only need to run this step once
-- python "scriptname"
+4. Run the following command inputing the script name `python "scriptname"`

 ## Future Work:
 - Implementing the backend to automatically load new files into the database